Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

     }
     ```

+  1. We have to run `dotnet restore` because we changed our project.json and have a new dependency to pull in.
-  Now when we run `dotnet watch run`, the watcher will be active.
+  1. Now when we run `dotnet watch run`, the watcher will be active.
+Change the Hello World text, save, and see in the command prompt that it automatically rebuilds and re-runs the app.

 When you have completed this step, [continue to step 1 to create a basic ASP.NET Web API app](https://github.com/Wyntuition/aspnetcore-workshop-kit/tree/master/01-BasicApiApp)